Apostolic Prefecture of Shiqian

-The Apostolic Prefecture of Shiqian (Shihtsien, Guizhou) is a Latin pre-diocesan missionary jurisdiction of the Catholic Church in PR China.
+The Apostolic Prefecture of Shiqian is a Latin pre-diocesan missionary jurisdiction of the Catholic Church in Shiqian County, Guizhou, southwestern China.
+The county is under the administration of the city of Tongren (Tong-jen-fou).

 It is exempt, i.e. directly subject to the Holy See and its Roman Congregation for the Evangelization of Peoples, not part of any Ecclesiastical province.